Wander Franco Player Props: Rays vs. Astros

-Wander Franco -- .108 average over his past 10 games -- will be in action for the Tampa Bay Rays against the Houston Astros, with Cristian Javier on the hill, on July 28 at 8:10 PM ET.
+On Saturday, Wander Franco (.216 slugging percentage in past 10 games, with zero homers) and the Tampa Bay Rays face the Houston Astros, whose starting pitcher will be Hunter Brown.
+First pitch is at 7:15 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Marlins.
+He strung together two hits (going 2-for-4 with a triple) in his last game against the Astros.

 Wander Franco Game Info & Props vs. the Astros